mikkel080/BDSA-GitInsight/docs/Documentation.md

 An overview of the packages that the program consist of, is shown below.
 ![Package Diagram](img/PackageDiagram.png)

-An activity diagram of the back end is shown below.
-It details the back ends process to download and analyse remote repositories.
+An activity diagram of the backend is shown below.
+It details the backends process to download and analyse remote repositories.
 ![Activity Diagram](img/ActivityDiagram.png)

 ## RESTful WEB API